bhshimab/eec201-final/README.md

 - Set empty centroid to zero: conceptually not optimal and doesn’t follow the LBG algorithm, since we now reorder the centroid list.
 - Set empty centroid to previous centroid.

 We are fortunate that the recursive nature of the algorithm accounts for this and corrects the location of the centroids, even if we now use a greater number of cycles to perform this correction.
-However, speed isn’t our goal here, and we demonstrate with results that the clustering of the vectors is within reason.
+We demonstrate with results that the codebooks formed with both methods return high accuracy.

-### 3.2 Matching
+### 3.3 Matching

 Once the codebooks have been completed, we tackle the problem of matching test sets against them.
 We considered a few methods for matching:

 1. Generate a new codebook of clusters from the test vectors and compare the similarity between this codebook and the training codebooks.
 2. Use the raw MFCC vectors and compute the total distortion between the uncompressed data and the training codebooks.

-We mistakenly initially used method 1 but quickly saw the error in our ways with poor results.
+We initially used method 1 but quickly noticed we could get good results with the other method.
 In addition, the order of complexity for one calculation of the codebook is $O(fM\text{log}(M))$, where *M* is the size of the codebook and $f$ is the number of MFCC frames.
 The complexity of the distance calculation for the distortion calculation function `vq_dist(test, cb)` is $O(nM)$, where $n$ is the size of the test codebook and $M$ is the size of the training codebook.
 This results in a total complexity of $O(fM\text{log}(M)\+nMc)$, where c is the number of codebooks.

 Method 2 avoids the clustering step and decreases total complexity to $O(fMc)$.
 This change also more closely coincides with the theory behind VQ distortion - by finding the distance from each frame to the nearest codeword, we inherently cluster the test vectors by association.
 We then take the total sum of the distances to the codewords and compute the total distortion.

+However, we demonstrate in our final results that quantizing the test vectors also end up with very accurate results, even if the computation takes more time.

+### 3.4 Notch filtering
+A modified test data set was produced by applying a series of narrow band reject filters to the test dataset records.
+Four filters were chosen with center frequencies of 200Hz, 450Hz, 1.2kHz, and 3700kHz, each with a bandwidth plus/minus 10Hz above and below each center frequency.
+The FIR order chosen was 256, and the filter was applied bidirectionally to maintain signal characteristics at the start and end of the signal to match the unfiltered signals as closely as possible.
+The baseline test and training data initially produced an identification rate of 7 out of 8, with the one miss of s3 in the test data being attributed to the s6 training data sample.
+The filtered test data, when compared against the unaltered training data, also produced a 7 out of 8 accuracy with the same fault of s3 filtered test to s6 training.
+When compared to the baseline 2024 student recording “twelve” training set, the test set of the same phrase yielded a 17 of 18 accuracy rate, with the miss being test data 1 being attributed to training data 18.
+After application of the filtering parameters previously defined, the success rate was still the same 17 of 18, however now the miss was then test data 18 was attributed to training data 12.
+Application of notch filtering on static bands of the data going into the cepstrum processing stage likely has minimal effect on the overall ceptstral output.
+The cepstrum encodes the relationship of harmonics present in the speech record over frames of the record’s spectrogram.
+Removing frequency content via narrow band filtering effectively removes a handful of spectral bins, nullifying the ‘stripes’ that those bins represent in the spectrogram.
+The results of the generated cepstra with and without those frequency bands in the original spectra depends on the frequency distributions in the rest of the signal.
+If there are sufficient harmonics present in the rest of a series such that a single missing harmonic doesn’t sufficiently occlude the spectral distribution, then the resulting cepstral coefficients will still likely represent the original series’ harmonic content.

 ## 4. Results
 ### 4.1 Initial results